General-Tao-Ventures/cartha-validator/docs/TESTNET_SETUP.md

 - Fetch verified miners from the verifier
 - Score miners using verifier-supplied amounts (no RPC replay)
 - Print the computed weights without publishing
+- Show detailed debug logs (enabled by default) including:
+  - Per-miner scoring details
+  - Replay timing and RPC lag (if using full replay)
+  - Full ranking with all miners
+  - Position aggregation by pool
 - Help you verify the scoring logic

+**Note**: Debug logging is enabled by default.
+To reduce verbosity, add `--logging.debug=False`.

 ### Full Replay Mode